- Adventurous yet comfortable Explorer Class Raft

 The Lanai Explorer is our most popular excursion to enjoy the snorkeling and scenery of Lanai.
 This large "explorer class" raft offers the fast adventure of ocean rafting but offers some of the creature comforts of larger boats (like shade, comfortable seating, and on-board marine heads).

-Schedule: Tuesday, Thursday, and Saturday at 7:30am
+Schedule: Monday through Saturday 7:30am

-Lanai Explorer (no landing) Rate
+Lanai Explorer Dolphin and Snorkel Rate (SEA2)

 GPS Address: 675 Wharf Street, Lahaina, Hawaii 96761 Click to view map